 When Mando deliveries Baby Yoda to the Client, he encounters some Stormtroopers who doesn’t care about the baby and Mando says: “Easy with that“, he is taking care of the child’s security.
 He urges them to treat Baby Yoda carefully as a mother/father would do with her child.

 When Mando presents Baby Yoda to the Client, the Child cries out for Djarin to save him and don’t leave him there.
 And Mando does something incredible, he breaks the Bounty Code by asking: “What are your plans for it?“.

 Amazing!
 Our hero does not only breaks the code, but he also breaks masculinity conventions completely: he is worried about a baby, men can also be soft, women are not the only ones who may take care of children, men can too.

 We know Mando cannot go on without thinking about the baby.
-He tells the Mandalorian armourer that he cannot allow her to place a mudhorn siget on his armour because he was helped by someone who didn’t know he was his enemy.
-Later on, he asks Greff Karga what are the plans for the child, despite it is against the Guild Code.
+He tells the Mandalorian armourer that he cannot allow her to place a mudhorn signet on his armour because he was helped by someone who didn’t know he was his enemy.
+Later on, he asks Greff Karga what are the plans for the child, despite it being against the Guild Code.

 And he goes back to save Baby Yoda.

 Then we see him fighting against the stormtroopers like a hero, he is a strong man, a powerful man.
 Yet, is interesting to point out that in the fight to save the baby he uses the whistling birds the armourer had crafted for him and had said to use well because they are precious.
 Here, Mando does not care about saving weapons for a heroical battle to save himself alone.
 He is using his life and soul to save the baby.
 Usually in films and literature mothers are presented in that role: defending and protecting children, but here we see a man protecting a baby.